Touch to Pair: Secure and Usable IoT Pairing without Information Loss: : Pairing with Information Loss

-\section{Pairing with Information Loss}
+\section{\shortname: Pairing with Information Loss}

-Once two pieces of evidence are extracted, the two sides use the evidence for key establishment.
-This section presents a pairing protocol based on fuzzy commitment, and the system running this protocol is named \shortname.
+Once the two pieces of evidence are extracted, both sides use them to establish a shared key.
+This section presents a fuzzy commitment-based pairing protocol, implemented in a system named \shortname.

 \af